 The news media is awash with reports of substance abuse these days.
 It is hard to pick up a news magazine or browse a media site without reading about tragic deaths due to drug misuse.
 News reports about famous entertainers or athletes dying from drug overdose have become commonplace.
 Illicit drug use among young people is higher in the United States than in any industrialized nation in the world.
 A recent phone survey indicates 2.1 million Americans suffered opioid-use disorders in 2016, leading healthcare professionals to look into how fentanyl is destroying America.

 In recent years, the synthetic opioid fentanyl has been added to the list of illicit drugs gaining traction in many cities in the United States.
 The Center for Disease Control and Prevention estimated that about 72,000 Americans were killed in 2017 as a result of drug overdose.
 This grim statistic is alarming as 66 percent of these cases involved either a prescription opioid or illicit drug.
-Statistics from the Drug Enforcement Agency (EDA) indicates that over 1,000 people were killed in the U.S. between 2005 and 2007 as a result of fentanyl abuse.
+Statistics from the Drug Enforcement Agency (EDA) indicate that over 1,000 people were killed in the U.S. between 2005 and 2007 as a result of fentanyl abuse.

 Fentanyl seems to be the recreational drug of choice among drug abusers.
 Considering the destructive effects of fentanyl on our society, there were reports about medical officials in Cook County, Illinois, responding to 74 cases of fentanyl overdose within 72 hours in 2017.